 I've been a Registered Nurse since 1997.
-As I looked back on my career in nursing and tried to articulate what I exactly did as a nurse, I realized it was helping people nurture their wellness and well-being.
+As I looked back on my career in nursing and tried to put together what I exactly did as a nurse, I realized it was helping people nurture their wellness and well-being.
 I also realized in my own life how important that has been, because if we aren't taking care of ourselves, it's difficult to take care of those we love.
 It brings me great joy and I consider it a gift to share my knowledge and skills with people, experience connectedness with others, and see other people experience joy.

 My first nursing job was in 1997 on a cardiac care unit when I moved to New Mexico from Upstate NY.
 I worked 12-hour nights, and it didn't take long to start feeling the fatigue and stress set in.
 I found that I was most interested in holistic living, always exploring nutrition, health, and fitness, finding ways of living more intentionally, simply, and calmly, and integrating mind, body and spirit.
 This was the catalyst for how my life unfolded from then on.